-Unlike our Autographed Baseball Grading system, here, the autograph itself is the only element of the item that receives a grade.
-For example, a Babe Ruth signed baseball would receive two individual grades for the condition of the autograph and baseball, and one overall grade.
-Under the PSA Autograph Grading service, a Babe Ruth signed photograph would receive one grade - a grade reflecting the condition of the autograph only.
-With all of the various objects that autographs can be found upon, it would be virtually impossible to assign a grade to each object.
+Under the general Autograph Grading service, the autograph itself is the only element of a signed item that receives a grade, whereas under the Autographed Baseball Grading service, both the autograph and the baseball are assigned grades.
+For example, under the Autographed Baseball Grading system, a Babe Ruth-signed baseball would receive three grades: individual grades for the condition of the autograph and baseball and one final, overall grade.
+Under the Autograph Grading service, however, a Babe Ruth-signed baseball would receive a single grade: one reflecting the condition of the autograph alone.

 At PSA, once our experts have determined that an autograph has been enhanced or restored in any way, we cannot assign a grade to it.
 While the autographs can be authenticated by PSA/DNA in some cases, the intentional alteration of the autograph precludes it from receiving a numerical grade.
 Please keep in mind that this is not an uncommon issue in the marketplace.
 At PSA, we have seen everything from crude amateur retracing to professional enhancement - the type of enhancement that may be extremely difficult to locate for the average hobbyist.